franz-deleon/OAuth2Provider/README.md

                 'user_credentials',
             ),
             // ************************************************************************************************************************
-            // *** End of VARIATIONS example
+            // *** End of optional config variation example
+            // ***
+            // *** Again, the config variations above can be applied to the following strategies below
             // ************************************************************************************************************************

-            // c.
+            // d.
 Grant Types - A key for Grant Type configurations
-            //    The 'grant_types' key is managed by Service\Factory\ServerFeature\GrantTypeFactory
+            //    - The 'grant_types' key is initialized by Service\Factory\ServerFeature\GrantTypeFactory
-            //    and initialized objects are stored in container Container\GrantTypeContainer.
+            //    - Initialized objects are stored in container Container\GrantTypeContainer.
+            //    - The configuration objects can be found in OAuth2Provider\Options\GrantType\*
             //
-            //    The list below shows the available grant types and usages:
+            //    The list below shows the available grant types strategies and usages:
             //
             //    1. authorization_code
             //    2. client_credentials
             //    3. refresh_token
             //    4. user_credentials
+            //
             'grant_types' => array(
                 // 1. authorization_code strategy
                 array(
                     'name' => 'authorization_code',
                     // list of available options:
                     'options' => array(
-                        // *_storage are mapped automatically using the 'storages' config.
-Use only if using a unique storage 'authorization_code_storage' => 'OAuth2ProviderTests\Assets\Storage\AuthorizationCodeStorage',
+                        // *_storage are mapped automatically to the defined 'storages' config.
+Use only if using a unique storage.
+                        'authorization_code_storage' => 'OAuth2ProviderTests\Assets\Storage\AuthorizationCodeStorage',
                     ),
                 ),